Gareth Ainsworth: Queens Park Rangers

-Despite suffering with a knee injury in 2004–05 that limited him to 23 appearances, manager Ian Holloway offered him a new contract at the end of the season after telling the media that "he's an important player to have around".
+Despite suffering a knee injury in 2004–05 that limited him to 23 appearances, manager Ian Holloway offered him a new contract at the end of the season after telling the media that "he's an important player to have around".
 During the disappointing campaign of 2005–06, Ainsworth came second in the Player of the Year awards behind Danny Shittu, and finished joint-top-scorer on eleven goals with Marc Nygaard.

 During the 2006–07 season, Ainsworth struggled with injuries, and his season ended in April after a scan revealed that he had broken his leg in a win over Luton Town.
 During the 2007–08 season, he assisted new manager Luigi De Canio in addition to his 25 games, and stated his intention to move into coaching once his player career is over.

-In May 2008, Ainsworth accepted a player coach role under new QPR boss Iain Dowie.
-Dowie was sacked in October 2008, and Ainsworth was appointed as caretaker-manager.
+In May 2008, Ainsworth accepted a player-coach role under the new QPR boss Iain Dowie.
+Dowie was sacked in October 2008, and Ainsworth was appointed as caretaker manager.
 On taking up the reins, Ainsworth announced that "QPR is very strong with the result of what happened and will stay strong, nothing is going to break us".
 During his time in charge QPR managed to test Manchester United at Old Trafford in a League Cup encounter that was only settled by a 76th minute Carlos Tevez goal.
 This performance caused Ainsworth to believe that the club could achieve promotion to the Premier League.
 He remained on the club's coaching staff after Paulo Sousa was appointed as manager in November.
-Sousa's reign did not last long however, and on 9 April 2009, Ainsworth again took the role of caretaker-manager.
+Sousa's reign did not last long however, and on 9 April 2009, Ainsworth again took the role of caretaker manager.

 He was considered for the vacant management position at former club Lincoln City in September 2009.